Economics is a dynamic and highly relevant social science, helping pupils to make sense of the ever-changing world around them.

 - Global Economics

-Assessment is through 2 papers for SL and 3 papers for HL Pupils, comprising data response and extended open-response questions.
-3 Internal Assessments (coursework) make up 20% of the total marks for the exam (HL) and 30% for SL.
+Assessment: Two papers for SL and three papers for HL Pupils, comprising data response and extended open-response questions.
+Three Internal Assessments (coursework) make up 20% of the total marks for the exam (HL) and 30% for SL.

 - ACTIVITIES AND SOCIETIES